-Following feedback by respondents during its fact-finding exercise, IOSCO has refined these terms as per the box below.
+Following feedback by respondents during its fact-finding exercise and public consultation, IOSCO has refined these terms as per the box below.
 The terms used in this Report should therefore be understood as per the definitions within the box.
+Certain Financial Benchmarks with an ESG or climatic focus may be captured by the spirit of the below terminology.
+Where the providers of these products are already applying IOSCO's principles for Financial Benchmarks30 the recommendations applicable to ESG rating and data providers should not be considered as relevant for those products.
+The basis for this being that the governance and quality of these benchmarks is already being assured by these existing principles.